 - Prohibit housing discrimination based on an individual’s covered criminal history; and

-- Require landlords to perform an individualized assessment of an otherwise qualified individual’s criminal conviction history prior to denying them any application for housing.
+- Require landlords considering an individual’s covered criminal history to perform an individualized assessment of an otherwise qualified individual’s criminal conviction history prior to denying them any application for housing.

 Below are frequently asked questions for applicants and the general public to help navigate the Just Housing Amendment to the Human Rights Ordinance.
 PDFs of this FAQ and a FAQ for landlords, sample language for notices to applicants, definitions, and an outline of the processes and individualized assessment tool are available to download here:

 - Just Housing Amendment - FAQ for Landlords

 - Just Housing Amendment - FAQ for Applicants

 - Just Housing Amendment - Sample Notices